uiuc-arc/tera/README.md

 # Detailed Description
 =========================================

-Note that running all experiments in Tables 2/3/4/5 took us several processor-weeks of compute time on several cloud machines.
-So we anticipate it might be infeasible for artifact evaluators to run all experiments.
 In the following sections, we provide instructions on how to run the tool and reproduce smaller scale results.
 The smaller scale experiments should provide similar speedups/mutation scores as the paper.
 However, there might be some differences in timings/speedup as it depends on the configuration of the host machine.

-We also provide our original log files which contain all reported results.
-Reviewers can use that to reproduce all the tables.

 ## Running TERA Optimizer (Tables 2/5)